fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 {{I-D.chroboczek-intarea-v4-via-v6}} describes a scenario in which individual nodes do not have unique IPv4 addresses to use to reply to an IPv4 traceroute, so additional information is needed.
+Another scenario is described in {{I-D.equinox-v6ops-icmpext-xlat-v6only-source}}: when an IPv6-only node runs the customer-side translator (CLAT, {{RFC6877}}), traceroute to an IPv4 destination can not represent intermediate IPv6-only routers.

 # Conventions and Definitions